 Every year, approximately 800 children die from drowning.
 On average, more than 350 children fatally drown in a swimming pool or spa in a year… of those, nearly 80 percent are children younger than five.

 When polled, half of all parents think they are able to effectively supervise their children around the water by listening for calls for help.
 While drowning is often portrayed as a loud, dramatic, eye-catching event (as in movies and such), in real-life, drowning is usually completely silent.

 Sadly, many of us know of someone (or a friend of a friend) who has lost a child this way.
 Others of us have had close calls ourselves.
 One friend told me she found her toddler sitting on the edge of her parent’s pool in Florida over Thanksgiving after someone accidentally left the sliding glass door open to let the dog out.
 This gives me nightmares.

 Nobody plans on these things happening, and yet they do.

 There are many childproofing things I roll my eyes at; this is not one of them.
-There are several steps caregivers and pool owners can take to help keep kids safe in and around the water.

 For fencing off your pool, please consult a local pool safety professional.
 You can also check these pool fence providers’ sites for dealers in your area:

-There are a couple of other products on the market to help keep kids safe in and around your pool (none of which take the place of the above-mentioned fence, by the way).
+There are a couple of other products on the market to help keep kids safe in and around your pool (none of which take the place of the above-mentioned fence, by the way):